X-Plane/xptools/src/README.txt

 This source tree builds the following applications, all for Mac and Windows:

 	SCENERY EDITING
-		GISTool			Console
 		WorldEditor		GUI
-		RenderFarm		GUI/Console (This is LR's internal DSF generator.)
+		RenderFarm		Console (This is LR's internal DSF generator.)
+		RenderFarmUI		GUI 	(This is LR's internal DSF generator.)
 	XPTOOLS
-		AddObjects		GUI
-		Env2DSF			GUI
-		GetImage		GUI
-		ObjConverter	GUI
+		ObjConverter		Console
+		DSF2Text		Console
+		DDSTool			Console
+		MeshTool		Console
 		ObjView			GUI
-		XTaxiMaker		GUI
+		XGrinder		GUI
-	DSFTOOLS
+	AC3D
-		DSF2Text		GUI
+		XPlaneSupport		GUI
+	OneOffs (unrelated command-line tools that can be useful.) osm_tile		Console
-		DSFTool			Console
+		osm2shape		Console

-	OBJEDIT
-		ObjEdit			GUI
+The code for some legacy projects like ObjEdit are probably floating around too.

 EXTERNAL LIBRARIES

-All of the libraries used by these apps are included as external static libraries even though they are all available in source code - this is done to simplify project management.
+All of the libraries used by these apps are linked as external static libraries even though they may have DLL/dylib/so versions.
+This is to minimize dependencies for end users.

 REQUIRED #DEFINE SYMBOLS